leskovde/wana/README.md

-# WANA -Web Server Analyser
+# WANA - Web Server Analyser

 WANA is a log file analysing script.
 It filters these files and provides the user with a complete analysis based on his needs.